Narins Eating DisorderCenter May 2021 COVID-19 Update

 During daily weights/ check-ins, patient temperatures will continue to be taken.
 Any elevated temperature or other signs of illness will result in the patient being sent home from program.

 No visitors will be allowed until further notice except for food deliveries to the front lobby.

 Hand sanitizer is available in every room.

 Patients will no longer need to be seated 6 feet apart in the group room and kitchen, but no physical contact is allowed.

 We are following food safety protocols as advised by the Academy of Nutrition and Dietetics.

-We have doubled our cleaning service and sanitize high traffic spots daily.
+We will continue our frequent cleaning service and sanitize high traffic spots daily.

-Any patient or staff who starts to feel ill during the program day will be immediately given a mask and isolated until arrangements can be made to either go home or seek medical attention.
+Any patients or staff members who are sick should stay home and recuperate and must meet DOH guidelines before returning to program.
+If a patient or staff member starts to feel ill during the program day, they will be immediately isolated until arrangements can be made to either go home or seek medical attention.